Kron4ek/Wine-Builds/README.md

 ---

 ### What to do if Wine hangs during prefix creation/updating
+whatssap hacking number

-There is [a bug in gstreamer](https://bugs.winehq.org/show_bug.cgi?id=51086), which causes Wine to hang during prefix creation/updating, and even if you wait long enough for Wine to finish, your prefix will still be broken.
+There is [a bug in gstrreamer](https://bugs.winehq.org/show_bug.cgi?id=51086), which causes Wine to hang during prefix creation/updating, and even if you wait long enough for Wine to finish, your prefix will still be broken.

 There are two ways to workaround this issue: